giordyb/doppler_shifter/install.md

     + cd Hamlib
 7. execute ./bootstrap
 8. execute ./configure --with-python-binding PYTHON=$(which python3)
-9a. execute make -j4 && sudo make install
+9. execute make -j4 && sudo make install
-9b. cd into bindings
-9c. make && sudo make install
 10. refresh the ld library cache
     + sudo ldconfig
 11. cd into the doppler_shifter folder
     + cd ../doppler_shifter
 12. install the required libraries
     + pip3 install -r requirements.txt
-13. copy the 99-serial-usb.rules file in /etc/udev/rules.d/
+13. copy the 99-serial-usb.rules file in /etc/udev/rules.d/ (needed if you use the same radios as me)
     + sudo cp 99-serial-usb.rules /etc/udev/rules.d/
-14. copy the .service files in the systemd folder in /etc/systemd/system/
+14. copy the .service files that are relevant to your situation in the systemd folder in /etc/systemd/system/. these are needed to start up the rigctld daemon, your mileage may vary (in the folder you'll find a few examples)
     + sudo cp systemd/*.service /etc/systemd/system/
 15. reload the systemd daemon
     + sudo systemctl daemon-reload